 In this unit you have learnt about the interaction between literature and feminism.
 The patriarchal society has been using literature as a means of propagating its male perspective for a very long time.
 Such deep-rooted were its thoughts that even women who were the victims of it had come to accept it as something natural.
 They had imbibed the typical male values to such an extent that even women writers presented the picture of women in the same light as did their male counterparts.
 So feminists chose to attack this misogyny of literature.
 They exposed the sexual politics in literature.
 This gave birth to what has come to be known as the feminist criticism.
 The feminist critics in the beginning aimed to expose the male bias in literature.
-Later on they focused more on presenting the female perspective in literature written by women writers.
+Later on they focused more on presenting the female perspective in literature.
+Elaine Showalter gave a term gynocriticism to refer to the discussion of literature written by women writers.
 Today more and more women writers are giving expression to the thoughts, emotions, desires and passions of women without any inhibition.
 Indian women writers are also not behind women writers elsewhere in the world.